 The Company historically has not paid fees to its directors for attendance at meetings.
 Effective January 1, 1998, the Company pays each director a fee of \$2,000 for each board meeting attended, a fee of \$1,000 for each committee meeting attended, and a fee of \$250 for participation in a telephonic meeting.
-In addition, each Director will receive options to purchase 1,000 shares of stock in accordance with the Company's Stock Option Plan.
+In addition, each Director will receive options to purchase 1,000 shares of stock in accordance with the Company's Stock Option Plan if the Plan is consented to by the holders of a majority of the Company's outstanding Common Stock.
 The Company also reimburses directors for out-of-pocket expenses incurred in connection with the directors' attendance at meetings.
 Andrzej Olechowski is paid \$4,000 for serving as a member of the Company's Advisory Board.